Mitchellmw/portfolio/docs/about.md

 title: About
 ---

 Passionate about music, I started writing songs around when I was 10.

-// ## Current Role

-// Grace Hopper Celebration Attendee

-// ## Recognition

-// - 2020 Awesome Woman in Technology Award

-// ## Social Media

-// - Twitter
-// - LinkedIn
-// - GitHub
+Although I don't play professionally, writing and performing music is still a huge part of my life.